enbraun/slate/source/includes/_resource.md

 | Code      | Description
 | ---:        |    :----
 **200** <br><span class = "success">`OK`</span> | This status code indicates that the operation was successful and a resource get deleted successfully.
 **409** <br> <span class = "error">`Conflict`</span> | Conflict indicates that the resource can not be deleted as there are bookings associated with this resource.
-If you wish to anyway delete it, you must use force delete option by passing `true` for parameter  `force_delete_booking`.
+If you wish to anyway delete it, you must use force delete option by passing `true` for parameter  `force_delete_bookings`.
 This operation deletes all bookings of requested resource and resource itself (shown in example request).
 | **403** <br> <span class = "error">`Forbidden`</span> | Authorization failed due to insufficient permissions.
 This occurs when user does not have enough access rights to perform this action.
 Access for each user can be controlled by an Administrator using eRS Cloud Application.|
 | **404** <br> <span class = "error">`Not Found`</span> | Not Found error occurs when requested resource does not exist.